wad11656/SetRegion-GUI/README.md

 Convert the region sectors of PS1 `.bin` disc images into JAP, PAL, or USA without modifying the game's display resolution.

 Primarily used today to fix/increase certain PS1 games' compatibility on the PSP & Vita (Adrenaline) PS1 emulators.
 <br/>The emulators choose which region of BIOS to run the game under based on the `.bin`'s region sectors.
-After injecting foreign region sectors into a game, the emulator's corresponding foreign BIOS will activate and sometimes emulate the game better than the native BIOS.
+After injecting foreign region sectors into a game, the emulator's corresponding foreign BIOS will activate on game-launch, and sometimes emulate the game better than the native BIOS.

 ## EBOOT Tips: